Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 Open a new tab and follow [Remove Ceph Node](../../utility_storage/Remove_Ceph_Node.md) to remove Ceph role from the storage node.

-Once the storage node role removal is complete; proceed to [wipe the drives](#wipe-disks-utility-storage-node).
+Once the storage node role removal is complete, then proceed to [wipe the drives](#wipe-disks-utility-storage-node).

 <a name="wipe-the-drives"></a>